 A foundation of milk chocolate and caramel with background notes of sweet citrus and cherry.

 This new version of TK Espresso features a trio of coffees from some of our favorite growing regions.
-The star of the show is a beautiful dry-processed coffee from southern Ethiopia’s Guji region.
+The star of the show is a beautiful dry-processed coffee produced by Aklilu Kassa and Biniyam Aklilu Kassa on their farm located in the village of Kellenso Mekonissa in Southern Ethiopia’s Guji region.
 The method of dry-processing, also known as the “natural” method, is nearly as ancient as coffee drinking itself.
 After ripe coffee fruit is harvested, the berries are spread out on raised screen beds to dry in the sun naturally.
 Once dry, the fruit is removed to reveal the coffee bean (actually a seed) within.
 When processed well, as with the coffee we use in the TK Espresso blend, the flavors of dry-process coffee are intensely fruity.
 This lot in particular shows flavors of strawberries and cream and adds a degree of smoothness that balances the other components in the blend.

 TK Espresso is more than the sum of its parts, together the coffees in this blend create a shot of espresso that is chocolaty with flavors of roasted nuts, sweet citrus and cherry.
 As in the past, we have worked with Chef Keller to develop a flavor profile that that is rich and complex, one that can stand on its own but also tastes great in milk.
 We find that TK Espresso tastes particularly good in cappuccinos and caffè lattes, where the flavors sweeten somewhat, and the fruit character emerges, especially in the aroma.